 - Well Water Filtration System?

-- The Key Reason You Should Use Well Water…
+- The Key Reason You Should Get A Well …

 4 Common Well Water Problems

-Before talking about why well water is a good thing, let’s look at the problems.
-Below are 4 common well water problems, their symptoms, consequences and how to solve them.
-The most common well water problems are 1) hard water, 2) acidic water, 3) fluoride / mineral contaminants and 4) faecal bacteria.
+Before talking about why getting a well is a good thing, let’s look at the problems.
+Below are 4 common well problems, their symptoms, consequences and how to solve them.
+The most common well problems are 1) hard minerals, 2) acidic water, 3) fluoride / mineral contaminants and 4) faecal bacteria.

 1. Hard Water

-This is one of the most common issues with all water supplies, not just well water.
+This is one of the most common issues with all water supplies, not just an issue for well owners.
 Hard water is caused by high levels of calcium and magnesium in your water making it “hard”.
-Around 85% of the United States suffer from hard water:
+Around 85% of the United States suffer from high levels of hard minerals:

 - Limescale stains around your sink and bathtubs.

-- You will also see scale buildup around faucets and other water based appliances like kettles.
+- You will also see scale buildup around faucets and other appliances like kettles.

 - Dry laundry may make your clothes feel harder and slightly rougher.
 Overtime they might lose their color too.